ppy/osu-wiki/wiki/Client/File_formats/osr_(file_format)/en.md

 ## Format

-The file format has mostly stayed mostly the same since early 2009 with the exception of score ID.
-Latest osu!stable client can read replays made on version `20121008` and higher.
+The file format has mostly stayed mostly the same since early 2009, with the exception of score ID.
+The latest osu!stable client can read replays made on version `20121008` and higher.

 Byte offsets are not included in this table due to variable length values.